argp/argp.github.io/research.md

 > very important but often ignored step in device/embedded exploitation
 > talks), the encountered problems and how they were overcome.
 I will then
 > explain the underlying vulnerability, and the reverse engineering of the
 > implemented exploitation techniques.
-Finally, I will present a detailed step
+Finally, I will present a detailed
-> by-step re-implementation of the kernel exploit.
+> step-by-step re-implementation of the kernel exploit.

 * [34th Chaos Communication Congress
 (34C3)](https://events.ccc.de/congress/2017/Fahrplan/events/8720.html),